 I spent two solid months spying on them canoodling, so I was used to the sight at that point.
 Besides, it wasn’t so out of Alex’s character to bring pretty girls in and out of his home.
 Well, his parents’ home, anyway.
 Ever since his voice deepened, his track and cross country training started to shape a sturdier form on his height, he learned the objective of hair gel, and his face began to sprout hair to match the brown on his head, he’s been quite the attraction for girls and boys alike.
 I thought he was mostly irritating for recognizing that fact and using it to his advantage.

 That might’ve been the cause of our distance, actually, besides the fact that he left for college.
 I always seemed to be trailing after him, a year younger, finishing my senior year with a 3.9 GPA next to his 4.0, and a year later, set to attend the same school as him.
-I promise none of it was done purposely.
-It was just some warped trend I couldn’t seem to escape.
+None of it was done purposely, it was just some warped trend I couldn’t seem to escape.

-To be honest, though, I wasn’t sure why he chose that particular college when he decided journalism was his area of study, and the school is known for its med program, which is why I chose to pledge the next several years of my life to it.
+To be honest, though, I wasn’t sure why he chose that particular college when he decided journalism would be his area of study.
+The school is most known for its med program, the reason why I chose to pledge the next several years of my life to it.
 If anything, he was the one at fault for turning me into a shadow.

 “Reagan!
 Reeeeaa!” came the cry of one 15-year-old brother, due to be dramatic in a few seconds time.
 “It’s been 84 years.”